tellor-io/dataSpecs/types/LendingPairToxicity.md

 ## Description

 This query type is used to report a toxicity measure across multiple lending protocols of a given collateral/loan asset pair.
-The formula for calculating this toxicity measure is defined by [Stader Labs](https://staderlabs.com/).
+The [formula for calculating this toxicity measure](./LendingPairToxicity/LendingPairToxicity.pdf) was co-authored by Pestopoppa who can be found on [Github](https://github.com/pestopoppa) and [Twitter](https://twitter.com/PestoPoppa).

 ## Query Parameters